Fremontodendron: Species

+Cultivation

-CultivationFremontodendrons are cultivated as ornamental plants.
+Fremontodendrons are cultivated as ornamental plants.
 They are valued for their bright yellow flowers, produced over a long period on a rapidly growing shrub or small tree.
 They are tolerant of pruning for size or shaping.
 They are adapted to dry, poor soils in a summer-dry, warm, sunny climate.
 They may succumb to root rot in heavy clay soils and/or summer irrigation.

 The three species and varied hybrids/cultivars are used in native plant, water-conserving, and wildlife gardens in California.
 They are also planted in gardens in England.